-Dr Liao received her PhD in Microbiology and Immunology from the University of New South Wales in 2017.
+Dr Liao received her PhD in Microbiology and Immunology from the University of New South Wales.
 Dr Liao then joined UTS as a postdoctoral research fellow and is now a Chancellor's Research Fellow and group leader at the Australian Institute for Microbiology & Infection.
-Her research group focuses on 1) to decipher the principles of cell division in Archaea - ancient microorganisms that are of central importance to understanding the emergence of complex life; 2) to develop archaeal cells for industrial applications.
+Her research group focuses on 1) to decipher the principles of cell division in Archaea - ancient microorganisms that are of central importance to understanding the emergence of complex life; 2) to develop archaeal cells for biomedical application and environmental biotechnology.
 Dr Yan Liao's work is improving our understanding of archaeal fundamental biology and benefiting industry by harnessing archaea for human and environmental health.

-Keywords: cell division, archaea, genetic modification, microscopy imaging, nanoparticles, anticancer activity
+Keywords: cell division, archaea, genetic modification, microscopy imaging, nanoparticles, anticancer activity, microbial community